 Using our Brackets smart contracts product, Skuchain has completely digitized an origination, negotiation and execution process for both an LC and SBLC involving counterparty banks and their respective customers.
 Skuchain was the first to put an entire LC transaction on the blockchain.
 Our bank partners in that transaction were Commonwealth Bank of Australia and Wells Fargo, and the customer was Brighann Cotton.
 Through our partnership with CGI, Skuchain has enabled blockchain-based trade instruments for various banks, including MUFG, BMO, NBC and RBC.

-Inventory financing on the blockchain
+Inventory Control & Finance (ICF) on the blockchain

 .
 Using Skuchain’s BOM Buyer, banks are able to participate in a previously obscure and expensive financing structure.
 Traditional invoice factoring or receivables financing is a post shipment invoice-accepted model.
 In this model: